topkecleon/telegram-bot-bash/examples/webhook/README.md

 ## Bashtbot webhook example

-### Webhooks
+### Webhook

 Bashbot default mode is to poll Telegram server for updates but Telegram offers webhook as a more efficient method to deliver updates.
-If your server is reachable from the Internet you can use the methods described here.
+If your server is reachable from the Internet its possible to use the methods described here.

-You need a valid SSL certificate or Telegram will refuse to deliever update via webhook.
-A self signed certificate will not be sufficient.
+Prerequisite for receiving Telegram unpdates with webhook is a valid SSL certificate, a self signed certificate will not be sufficient.

+*Note:* You need at least sudo rights to setup webhook.

 #### Setup Apache webhook

 Prerequisite: An Apache webserver with a valid SLL certificate chain and php enabled.
+Other webserver should work also but they are not testet.

 Prepare Apache to forward webhook to Bashbot:

 - install bashbot as described in [Bashbot Installation](../../doc/0_install.md)
-- create file `data-bot-bash/webhook-fifo-<botname>` (_<botname> as in `botconfig.jssh`_)
+- create file `data-bot-bash/webhook-fifo-<botname>` (_\<botname\> as in `botconfig.jssh`_)
-- run `bashbot.sh init` to setup bashbot to run as same user as Apache (_e.g. www_)
+- run `sudo bashbot.sh init` to setup bashbot to run as same user as Apache (_e.g. www_)
-- go to apache web root and create directory `telegram/<your_bot_token>`
+- go to apache web root and create the directory `telegram/<your_bot_token>`
-- copy all files from `examples/webhook` to new directory and change to it
+- change to the new directory and copy all files from `examples/webhook` to it
-- write bashbot installation directory as first line to file `BASHBOT_HOME`
+- edit file `BASHBOT_HOME` to contain Bashbot installation directory as first line
-- execute `php index.php`
+- execute `php index.php` as first test

-Every call to webhook `https://<yourservername>/telegram/<your_bot_token>/` will execute `index.php` and write received JSON to file `data-bot-bash/webhook-fifo-<botname>`.
+From now on every call to `https://<yourservername>/telegram/<your_bot_token>/` will execute `index.php` and write received JSON to the file `data-bot-bash/webhook-fifo-<botname>`.
 E.g. the URL `https://<yourservername>/telegram/<your_bot_token>/?json={"test":"me"}`
 will append `{"test":"me"}` to the file `data-bot-bash/webhook-fifo-<botname>`.

-Now your Apache is ready to forward data to Bashbot.
+Now your Server is ready to receive updates from Telegram.

 #### Default webhook processing

+This is the testet and supported default method for receiving and processing Telegram updates over webhook.

-To enable update processing delete the file `data-bot-bash/webhook-fifo-<botname>` after your webhook is working manually.
+To enable update processing delete the file `data-bot-bash/webhook-fifo-<botname>` after your webhook is working as described above.
-All webhook calls are now forwarded to `bin/process_update.sh` for processing.
+Incoming Telegram updates are now forwarded to the script `bin/process_update.sh` for processing.

-Every incoming Telegram update load Bashbot once for processing one command.
-Even it seems overkill to load Bashbot on every incoming update, it's more responsive and create less server load than polling Telegram
+On every incoming Telegram update the script calls Bashbot once for processing the update.
+Even it seems overkill to load Bashbot on every incoming update, it's more responsive and create less server load than polling Telegram.

-Default webhook has the following limitations:
+Nevertheles this has some limitations compared to run bashbot in background:
  - no startup actions
  - no background and interactive jobs
  - `addons` and `TIMER_EVENTS` are not working